elastest/elastest-service-manager/docs/integration-with-esm.md

   [An example of this information can be viewed in this JSON document](https://github.com/elastest/elastest-service-manager/blob/master/tests/manifests/manifest_registration_body.json).

+  **NOTE: THIS MODEL IS BEING EXTENDED TO ALLOW FOR TORM INTEGRATION.
+The current set of mandatory fields will remain.**

 ## Readying for TORM Integration

 The 2 informations described above **must** be packaged in a JSON document.